canonical/checkbox-media/README.md

 # Welcome to the Checkbox Media project!

-This repository contains the Checkbox Media Provider (OpenCL-specific test cases and test plans for [Checkbox]) as well as everything that is required to build the [checkbox-media] snap in the snapstore.
+This repository contains the Checkbox Media Provider (Media-specific test cases and test plans for [Checkbox]) as well as everything that is required to build the [checkbox-media] snap in the snapstore.

-# Checkbox OpenCL Provider
+# Checkbox Media Provider

 Located in the `checkbox-provider-media` directory, it contains: